hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 for / foreach
 '''''''''''''

-The for and foreach statements respectively will loop through a list of given values and run the given statements for reach run:
+The :index:`for <for>`  and :index:`foreach <foreach>`  statements respectively will loop through a list of given values and run the given statements for reach run:

  sh/bash: ::